koichincom/still-waiting-discord/README.md

 # Still Waiting - Discord Reminder Bot

-A Discord bot that automatically monitors mentions and replies, then sends **dual reminders** (channel + DM) if users don't respond within a specified time.
+A Discord bot that automatically monitors mentions and replies, then sends channel reminders if users don't respond within a specified time.
 Features smart monitoring, memory management, and comprehensive user tracking.

 ## 🚀 Quick Start

 1. **[Invite Still Waiting to your server](https://discord.com/oauth2/authorize?client_id=1379235275745656994&permissions=292057852928&integration_type=0&scope=bot)** *(Link will be added when deployed)*
 2. Grant the required permissions during invitation
 3. Start mentioning users or replying to messages
-4. The bot automatically monitors and reminds users with both channel mentions and DMs!
+4. The bot automatically monitors and reminds users with channel mentions!

 ## ✨ Features

 ### Core Functionality

 - **Automatic Monitoring**: Works without commands - simply mention users or reply to messages
-- **Dual Reminder System**: Sends both channel mentions AND direct messages (configurable)
+- **Channel Reminders**: Sends reminder messages in the channel where mentions occur
 - **User Mentions**: Monitors individual user mentions (`@username`)
 - **Role Mentions**: Monitors all members when a role is mentioned (`@role`)
 - **Reply Monitoring**: Monitors users when you reply to their messages (respects Discord's mention suppression)